dvukolov/cs109b-project/README.md

-# cs109b-project
+# CS109B Final Project
-CS109B Final Project
+Measuring the shape and brightness of galaxies with neural networks